coherent-research/dcs-documentation/DcsPublicApiDescription.md

   Calls to the API do not need to contain a security token so no sign-in is required.
 All calls to the API will use a default DCS user account that can be configured via DCSWebApp application settings.

-  When called in Unauthenticated mode more severe restrictions are applied with respect to call rate and the quantity of data requested.
+  When called in Unauthenticated mode restrictions are applied with respect to call rate and the quantity of data requested.

 > It is possible to configure the API with both modes simultaneously.
 The URL used for each mode will be different.